Faith Land Discernment Cohort 2020

 - A network of congregations and faith leaders, building collective power around faithful land development.

-Over the next six months, the Church Council of Greater Seattle will facilitate a mutually supportive cohort community of five congregations (located in Seattle’s International District and Woodland Park neighborhoods, Renton, and Redmond) to address this in a new way.
+Over the course of six months, the Church Council of Greater Seattle facilitated a mutually supportive cohort community of five congregations (located in Seattle’s International District and Woodland Park neighborhoods, Renton, and Redmond) to address this in a new way.

-This Cohort seeks to discern together next steps toward utilizing faith-owned land in ways that reinvest in neighborhoods, strengthen and develop community relationships, and deepen connection to the land.
+This Cohort sought to discern together next steps toward utilizing faith-owned land in ways that reinvest in neighborhoods, strengthen and develop community relationships, and deepen connection to the land.

 This structure is rooted in a community organizing process that equips congregations with concrete skills, training, and practice to ground their discernment in two critical lenses: a theological commitment to stewardship and a strong racial justice framework.

-Representatives from each congregation will learn skills and tools to deepen relationships and engagement with neighborhood stakeholders, lead a research process tailored for their unique congregation, and take action toward faithful land stewardship and development.
+Representatives from each congregation learned skills and tools to deepen relationships and engagement with neighborhood stakeholders, lead a research process tailored for their unique congregation, and take action toward faithful land stewardship and development.

 ‘After months of listening to church and community leaders through this complex time of pandemic, economic crisis, and reckoning around racism, it has become clear that many churches are looking at their land and buildings in a new light.